-Gateways are a type of NetFoundry Endpoint that you can install on your LAN in order to send and receive packets between your local network and a NetFoundry Network.
+Gateways are a type of NetFoundry endpoint that you can install on your local area network in order to send and receive packets between your LAN and a NetFoundry Network.
 This is different from a client, in which only the client computer has access to the NetFoundry Network.

 When you install a gateway on your LAN, it can serve two roles:

 - Ingress gateway: When you add a gateway to an appWAN all of the AppWANs services are reachable from the gateway and any network hosts that can reach the gateway..

 - Egress Gateway: When you assign a service to a gateway, it becomes the egress point for traffic destined for the service host.